moustafatammam/PostAssessment/README.md

 The whole application is build upon the observable pattern using RXJava's Observables and Completables.

 Each layer has its model and a mapper interface to map each model to their respective layer.

+Each layer is a module to increase build time, and easy to reuse.